Mahsud: Culture

 It is a tribal society having its own subculture.
 Nearly all Mahsud follow Islamic traditions, celebrate the same holidays, dress the same, consume the same food, listen to the same music and are multi-lingual to a certain extent.
 In the southern and eastern region, Mehsuds live in accordance with the Pashtun culture and are usually bilingual in maseedwola also known as maseedo.

 Migratory patterns

-Many Maseed live in the lower valleys during the winter.
+Many Mahsuds live in the lower valleys during the winter.
 They return to family compounds at higher elevations during the summer.